 What should I wear?

 USCIS asks you to dress respectfully for the oath ceremony.
-Please do not wear jeans, shorts, or flip-flops.
+It is recommended that you do not wear jeans, shorts, or flip-flops if you can.

 What to expect